 Below, an outline of a few of the many (many) streaming services featuring robust offerings that are not Netflix.

 Best For: TV lovers.
 Many broadcast networks have deals with Hulu where the most recent four or five episodes of a currently airing season hit Hulu the next day, meaning it’s the easiest place to stream current TV hits.
 But it also has a robust library of classic TV, from sitcoms (“I Love Lucy,” “Cheers,” “M*A*S*H,” “Golden Girls,” “Sanford & Son,” “The Mary Tyler Moore Show,” “The Dick Van Dyke Show,” “Taxi”…and on and on) to dramas (“ER,” “Friday Night Lights,” “Hill Street Blues,” the entire FX library).
-And that’s not even getting into the service’s original programming, including the multi-Emmy-nominated “Normal People,” irreverent historical comedy “The Great,” comedy “Ramy,” awards darling “The Handmaid’s Tale,” twisty Alex Garland sci-fi series “Devs,” and all-star women’s rights limited series “Mrs. America” (both of those are available via the newly launched FX on Hulu hub).
+And that’s not even getting into the service’s original programming, including “The United States vs. Billie Holiday,” multi-Emmy-nominated “Normal People,” irreverent historical comedy “The Great,” comedy “Ramy,” awards darling “The Handmaid’s Tale,” twisty Alex Garland sci-fi series “Devs,” and all-star women’s rights limited series “Mrs. America” (both of those are available via the FX on Hulu hub).

 Of course, that doesn’t mean there isn’t anything for film lovers.
-Hulu’s Sundance acquisition “Palm Springs” was a summer hit; feature documentaries including Oscar nominee “Minding the Gap,” Oscar-shortlisted “Crime + Punishment,” “Ask Dr. Ruth,” and “Fyre Fraud” are all available; as are docuseries “Hillary” and “The Weekly” — and those are all Hulu Originals.
-Hulu is also home to a wide variety of features, from 2020 Best Picture winner “Parasite” to the year’s first big digital release, “Trolls World Tour.”
-Indies like “Portrait of a Lady on Fire,” “Shoplifters,” “Tangerine,” “The Assistant,” and “Ingrid Goes West” are also available alongside blockbusters like “A Quiet Place,” “Mission: Impossible – Fallout,” “Casino Royale,” and “Spider Man 3.”
+Hulu’s Sundance acquisition “Palm Springs” was a hit last summer; feature documentaries including previous Oscar nominee, “Minding the Gap,” and Oscar-shortlisted “Crime + Punishment,” “Ask Dr. Ruth,” and “Fyre Fraud” are all available; as are docuseries “Hillary” and “The Weekly” — and those are all Hulu Originals.
+Hulu is also home to a wide variety of features, from 2021 Best Picture nominee “Nomadland” to last year’s first big digital release, “Trolls World Tour.”
+Indies like “Portrait of a Lady on Fire,” “Shoplifters,” “Tangerine,” “The Assistant,” and “Ingrid Goes West” are also available alongside blockbusters like “A Quiet Place,” “Mission: Impossible — Fallout,” and “Spider Man 3.”
 It’s also the current streaming home of Christopher Guest’s filmography and the entire “Twilight Saga.”

-Other Features of Note: The ability to add premium channels, including Starz, Showtime, and Cinemax, is very useful — but none more so than HBO Max, which costs an additional $14.99 month and subscribing via Hulu means Roku or Amazon Fire TV users can access HBO Max content on their devices despite the fact that the newest streaming service has not yet struck deals to become available on either device.
+Other Features of Note: The ability to add premium channels, including Starz, Showtime, and Cinemax, is very useful — but none more so than HBO Max, which costs an additional $14.99 month and subscribing via Hulu means Roku or Amazon Fire TV users can access HBO Max.

 Price: Access to Prime Video only costs $8.99 a month, but Amazon Prime membership — which also includes free two-day shipping and other benefits — costs $12.99 a month or $119 a year.
 (There are discounts available for students and those with a valid EBT/Medicaid card.)

 Best For: Amazon users.
-Amazon’s award-winning original series “Fleabag” and “The Marvelous Mrs. Maisel” are, of course, worthy projects to sign up to watch, as are its Amazon Studios original and co-distributed films including “Manchester by the Sea,” “The Neon Demon,” “The Handmaiden,” “Suspiria,” “Late Night,” “One Child Nation,” “Honey Boy,” and “Chi-Raq.”
-But the value of the free expedited shipping AND the content is a bargain, especially if you were already planning to spend the money on the Amazon subscription for the shipping alone.
+Amazon’s award-winning original series “Fleabag” and “The Marvelous Mrs. Maisel” are, of course, worthy projects to sign up to watch, as are its Amazon Studios originals and exclusives such as “Coming 2 America,” “One Night in Miami,” and co-distributed films including “Minari,” “Manchester by the Sea,” “The Neon Demon,” “The Handmaiden,” “Suspiria,” “Late Night,” “One Child Nation,” “Honey Boy,” and “Chi-Raq.”
+But the value of the free expedited shipping and the content is a bargain, especially if you were already planning to spend the money on the Amazon subscription for the shipping alone.